What is STEM Teach?

 Based on a variety of indicators, teachers are prioritized for class registration.

-May teachers enroll directly into courses or workshops at any institution that is offering STEM Teach courses?
+May teachers enroll directly into courses at any institution that is offering STEM Teach courses?

 No. Teachers must register for courses through the STEM Teach teacher portal to be eligible for this grant-funded opportunity.